-Metrics and Targets a) The metrics used by OUE to assess climate- related risks and opportunities in line with its strategy and risk management process The key metrics OUE uses to carbon emissions, energy co generation.
-Long-term target for these metrics.
-The environmental data and OUE's long-term targets to a initiatives in mitigating clima annually in OUE's sustainabi For more details, please refer Waste Minimisation sections b) OUE's Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas ("GHG") emissions, and the related risks OUE presently discloses on properties in Singapore and value chain and disclose Sco the ACRA and SGX ISSB Cor used was based on the GHC Standard, an internationally emission figures reported we OUE will be adopting the op organisational boundaries for outcome of the target calib approach will encompass ou manage and control. c) The targets used by OUE to manage climate-related risks and opportunities and the performance against targets OUE has set long-term envir consumption, waste genera These targets help to track (related risks, and evaluate th the FY2030 targets.
-For more details, please refe Waste Minimisation sections
+Metrics and Targets

+a) The metrics used by OUE to assess climaterelated risks and opportunities in line with its strategy and risk management process The key metrics OUE uses to assess and monitor climate-related risks are carbon emissions, energy consumption, water consumption and waste generation.
+Long-term targets with the baseline of FY2017 have also been set for these metrics.

+The environmental data and performance are reviewed annually against OUE's long-term targets to ascertain the effectiveness of existing policies and initiatives in mitigating climate-related risks.
+These metrics are also reported annually in OUE's sustainability report for transparency.

+For more details, please refer to the Climate Resilience, Water Efficiency and Waste Minimisation sections on pages 99 to 106.

+b) OUE's Scope 1, Scope 2, and, if appropriate, Scope 3 greenhouse gas ("GHG") emissions, and the related risks OUE presently discloses only Scope 1 and 2 GHG emissions for our properties in Singapore and Shanghai.
+OUE will continue to monitor the value chain and disclose Scope 3 emissions in future reports as concluded by the ACRA and SGX ISSB Consultation Paper.
+The accounting methodology used was based on the GHG Protocol Corporate Accounting and Reporting Standard, an internationally recognised framework, to ensure that the emission figures reported were consistent and accurate.
+Moving forward, OUE will be adopting the operational consolidation approach to determine organisational boundaries for our sustainability reporting scope, as an outcome of the target calibration and sustainability roadmap exercise.
+This approach will encompass our commercial properties, which we operationally manage and control.

+c) The targets used by OUE to manage climate-related risks and opportunities and the performance against targets OUE has set long-term environmental targets for energy consumption, water consumption, waste generation and GHG emissions across our operations.
+These targets help to track OUE's progress, monitor exposure to climate-related risks, and evaluate the efficacy of existing initiatives towards meeting the FY2030 targets.

+For more details, please refer to the Climate Resilience, Water Efficiency and Waste Minimisation sections on pages 99 to 106.